StephonT/Weather-App/README.md

   The user must clone the code from Github and install all dependencies with npm install.
 To get the application running, enter npm run dev in the command line.

   ## Usage
   The app can be used on any browser.
-Please visit deployed website on Vercel at <a href="https://weather-app-seven-dun.vercel.app/" target="_blank">Weather App</a>
+Please visit deployed website on Vercel at <a href="https://weather-app-seven-dun.vercel.app/" target="_blank" rel="noopener noreferrer">Weather App</a>
   <br />
   ![Next Weather App SS](https://user-images.githubusercontent.com/104699408/205075519-5879cc78-83e5-4472-aca1-8e4a9159cec2.jpg)